 If your husky sheds spots during the shedding season, chances are something is wrong.
 Combine this with lots of scratching and sore, flaky-looking skin a parasite infestation of some kind.
 Mites, fleas, or even an allergic reaction to something like grass, new food, or even a chemical that he’s come into contact with.

 Another aspect of your puppy’s life that can be One super-shed trigger is stress.
 Dogs are very sensitive to changes in their environment and feed on negative energy.
 If you find that your pooch’s hair is falling out quickly for no good reason, maybe take some time to understand if the house has become a stressful place.

 Things like new jobs, arguments, and even a lack of discipline can make your dog stressed out when he doesn’t know what’s going on.
 Ultimately, if it’s unusual, let him check out.

 Here are our top tips for managing your husky during periods of dandruff.
 These are generally recommended, tried, and tested methods that many dog owners use to tackle hair loss.
 Remember, some will work for your husky and some will not Trial and error until you find his magic trick.

-Although brushing can be time consuming, it is best way to remove hair quickly and effectively.
+Although brushing can be time-consuming, it is the best way to remove hair quickly and effectively.
 The truth is, the more hair you collect with your brush, the less you get on your clothes and furniture.
 Regular brushing removes tangles and collects the loose hair from his jacket.
 It’s also a great way to pamper and bond with your pooch.

 For the rest of the year, you can brush it quickly every other day to remove any loose fur and avoid tangles and knots.
 It is important to have the right type of brush for your husky.